bmann/bmcgarden/_pages/index.md

   <h2>Digital Garden</h2>

 <p>As of July 2023, I moved my Digital Garden Notes to their own site.
-There's a <a class="internal-link" href="/notes/seeds/">Seeds page here</a> with links into various themes and recommended articles.</p>
+There's a <a class="internal-link" href="/notes/seeds/">Seeds page</a> with links into various themes and recommended articles, or you can browse the minimal <a class="internal-link" href="/notes/">Notes graph</a>.</p>

   <h2>Personal microblog</h2>